ulrikdamm/Ulrikdamm.github.io/_posts/2024-10-12-The-Entities-Guide.md

 ### Creaing your first entity

-The first thing you need to get the Entities ECS started, other than installing the Entities package, is a World to add your Entities into.
-You can always just create a new World, but the easiest way is to use the default World, which is accessed statically as `World.DefaultGameObjectInjectionWorld`.
-From that you can get the EntityManager through the `.entityManager` property.
-This is what you use to create an Entity:
+The first thing you need to get the Entities ECS started, other than installing the Entities package, is a `World` to add your entities into.
+You can always just create a new `World`, but the easiest way is to use the default `World`, which is accessed statically as `World.DefaultGameObjectInjectionWorld`.
+From that you can get the `EntityManager` through the `.EntityManager` property.
+This is what you use to create an entity:

 ```c#
 using Unity.Entities;